ZTF SN Ia DR2: Colour standardisation of Type Ia Supernovae and its dependence on environment: Colour-residual relation

-In \drpaper{Ginolin et al. (2024a)}, we identified that the magnitude-stretch relation is significantly non-linear ($>10\sigma$), with a breaking point near $x_1\sim-0.5$.
-To account for this non-linearity, we replace the $\alpha$ term in Eq.~\ref{eq:standardisation} by $\mathcal{A}(x_1)$, such that:
+As reported in \cite{Ginolin_2024a}, we find $\beta=3.05\pm0.06$, $\alpha=0.161\pm0.010$, $\gamma=0.143\pm0.025$, using local colour as an environmental tracer for the same sample as we used in this paper. \cite{Ginolin_2024a} reported that the magnitude-stretch relation is significantly non-linear ($>10\sigma$), with a breaking point near $x_1\sim-0.5$.
+To account for this non-linearity, we replaced the $\alpha$ term in Eq.~\ref{eq:standardisation} by $\mathcal{A}(x_1)$, such that